MetazoaPhylogenomicsLab/Aristide_Fernandez_2022_mollusk_terrestrialization/03_BadiRate/README.txt

 # FILES:

  # OG_size_counts.txt -> Orthogroup/Family size data table from OrthoFinder analysis.
- # OG_tables_badirate -> Orthogroup size data (same as above but one file per OG) for running BadiRate.
+ # OG_tables_badirate -> Folder pointing to orthogroup size data (same as above but one file per OG) for running BadiRate.
+Note that this folder is not uploaded as they are too many files, and the information is the same as in the OG_size_counts.txt table.
+To run Badirate for each OG, this table needs to be "decomposed" in one file per line.
  # Run_badirate.txt -> Commands used to run the Local Rates (LR) and Global Rates (GR) BadiRate models.
  # post_times_tree.nwk -> Dated phylogeny for the analysis.
  # Results_LRT.txt -> Estimated likelihoods for each model and OG, the likelihood ratio tests (LRT) and FDR adjusted p values.
 Note that a few OGs failed to run.